-The proposed project involves development of a new, large-scale mixed use development on an infill site within the Downtown Hayward Priority Development Area (PDA), where such development is appropriate and necessary to support regional and local goals to increase density and intensity close to existing services and transit.
-The proposed development would result in significant investment on an identified catalyst site in the City's adopted Economic Development Strategic Plan, resulting in redevelopment of a site containing a vacant, dilapidated building and the introduction of hundreds of new employees and households in and near Downtown Hayward.
+Staff is supportive of this project because it involves development of a new, large-scale mixed use development on an infill site within the Downtown Hayward Priority Development Area (PDA), where such development is appropriate and necessary to support regional and local goals to increase density and intensity close to existing services and transit.
+The proposed development would result in significant investment on an identified catalyst site in the City's adopted Economic Development Strategic Plan, resulting in redevelopment of a site currently containing a vacant, dilapidated building and the introduction of hundreds of new employees and households in and near Downtown Hayward.
+Further, the project is consistent with applicable General Plan policies and zoning development standards, as described in this report.